Landsat-Manhattan-Project/.github/profile/README.md

 ## 🌐 Join Us in Exploring Earth

 By harnessing the power of AI and satellite data, we aim to make Earth observation a collaborative and inclusive endeavor.
-Whether you're monitoring agricultural fields, conducting research, or simply curious about our planet, **Landsat Data Explorer** is your gateway to informed exploration.
+Whether you're monitoring agricultural fields, conducting research, or simply curious about our planet, **LandFinder** is your gateway to informed exploration.

 ---